drivendataorg/meta-vsc-descriptor-runtime/README.md

 Available commands:

-build               Builds the container locally clean               Delete temporary Python cache and bytecode files data-test-subset    Adds test set video metadata and a subset of test set query videos to `data` data-train-subset   Adds training set video metadata, ground truth, and a subset of training query videos to `data` interact-container  Start your locally built container and open a bash shell within the running container; same as submission setup except has network access pack-quickstart     Creates a submission/submission.zip file from the source code in submission_quickstart pack-submission     Creates a submission/submission.zip file from the source code in submission_src pull                Pulls the official container from Azure Container Registry test-container      Ensures that your locally built container can import all the Python packages successfully when it runs test-submission     Runs container using code from `submission/submission.zip` and data from `data/` update-submodules   Fetch or update all submodules (vsc2022 and VCSL)
+build               Builds the container locally clean               Delete temporary Python cache and bytecode files data-subset    Adds video metadata and a subset of query videos to `data`.
+Defaults to test set.
+Can use train set with DATASET=train. interact-container  Start your locally built container and open a bash shell within the running container; same as submission setup except has network access pack-quickstart     Creates a submission/submission.zip file from the source code in submission_quickstart pack-submission     Creates a submission/submission.zip file from the source code in submission_src pull                Pulls the official container from Azure Container Registry test-container      Ensures that your locally built container can import all the Python packages successfully when it runs test-submission     Runs container using code from `submission/submission.zip` and data from `data/test`.
+Can use `data/train` with DATASET=train. update-submodules   Fetch or update all submodules (vsc2022 and VCSL)
 ```

 ---